 Generating Architecture Leads: 3 Important Lessons for Principals

 Business development for architecture firms continues to get more sophisticated.
-While the Architecture Billings Index is more stable and even on a slight upward trend, closing new business can still be a struggle.
 Client referrals and networking are no longer the only way for architects to generate leads.
 So, when it comes to lead generation techniques for competing in today’s dynamic marketplace, three important lessons should be top of mind.

 1. Embrace the new birthplace for leads.